Make sure to clean your Go build cache

 Useless Anecdote

-I realized that my storage was quickly being filled out.
+I realized that my storage was quickly getting filled out.
 I had recently added a new user to my system so I thought maybe that accounted for the sudden spike in storage usage.
 When I finally checked what was actually going on, I saw that my Go build cache directory was taking up about 35GB!

 Locate Go build cache directory